Carapuce-O-Gang/SchoolRank.py/README.md

 ## Grafana

-Type `localhost:3000` on your browser to access to grafana interface and manage this, the login access is `admin:admin` & the **dashboard name is ElTwittoDelDiablo** in general.
+Type `localhost:3000` on your browser to access to grafana interface and manage this, the login access is `admin:admin` & the **dashboard name is School Rank** in general.

 [Summary](#summary)

 ## GraphQL Database

+The database is hosted by [Hygraph](https://app.hygraph.com/) on cloud